 5-Ingredient Black Bean Soup

-In a large pot, combine one can of beans, salsa, vegetable broth, cumin and chili powder.
-Feel free to add any of your favorite spices as well.
-I like adding a teaspoon of chipotle powder for it’s smoky, spicy flavor.
-Stir everything together then bring to a boil.
+- In a large pot, combine the salsa with cumin and chili powder.
+Feel free to add any of your favorite spices/seasonings.
+I like to include dried oregano and smoked paprika as well.
+Stir everything together then bring to a simmer.
+Cook until salsa is slightly thickened and the spices are fragrant.

 I’ve officially made it my mission to make all three of your black bean soups – they all sound so tasty, and each one definitely has its place in my heart and home.
 Loving how simple this recipe is to prepare!
 I could definitely see it being a staple in my life!